sagemath/sagewiki_to_gh-2022-10-10/days65.md

 - Franco (development in the cloud)

-== Workshop Dinner ==
+== Workshop dinner ==
-The dinner will be at Goose Island Brew Pub, at the corner of N. Marcey and W Willow; near the North/Clybourn Red Line station.
+The dinner will be at [[http://www.gooseislandbrewpubs.com/home-clybourn/|Goose Island Brew Pub]], at the corner of N. Marcey and W Willow; near the North/Clybourn Red Line station.

 == Useful links ==